East Lothian: Symbols

 In November 2017, a county flag competition was launched in East Lothian to register an official flag of East Lothian.
-Anyone willing to enter this competition was allowed to enter, which resulted in 623 entries to the competition.
-The end of the entry submission time was the 28th of February 2018.
-Four final flag designs will be placed in a vote to the residents of East Lothian.
-In December 2018 the winning design was announced, designed by Archie Martin, a local man from Musselburgh and residing in Gifford who had worked for the council for 23 years.
-Martin died in July 2018.
+Anyone willing to enter this competition was allowed to enter, which resulted in 623 entries to the competition; which closed on 28 February 2018.
+Four final flag designs were placed in a vote to the residents of East Lothian.
+In December 2018, the winning design was announced, designed by Archie Martin, a local man from Musselburgh and residing in Gifford who had worked for East Lothian Council for 23 years.
+Mr Martin died in July 2018.
 The flag features a saltire representing East Lothian as the birthplace of Scotland's flag.
-A gold cross signifies the wealth of East Lothian's farmlands and reputation as the granary of Scotland with a lion in the centre representing the Haddington lion along with blue stripes to represent the rivers Esk and Tyne.
+A gold cross signifies the wealth of East Lothian's farmlands and reputation as the granary of Scotland; with a lion in the centre representing the Haddington lion along with blue stripes to represent the rivers Esk and Tyne.